-The founder of the therapeutic method known as Transactional Analysis was this psychiatrist from Montreal (Canada), who lived between 1910 and 1970.
+Eric Berne was the founder of the therapeutic method known as Transactional Analysis, he was a psychiatrist from Montreal (Canada) who lived between 1910 and 1970.
 Berne studied in his native city and in Yale University, United States, including in his education the ideas of psychoanalysis, under tutors Paul Federn and Erik Erikson (specialists who based their practice on the knowledge of the Self).

-However, Berne was always more interested in finding an effective psychotherapeutic method which could go further than both the psychoanalytic model or any other form of therapy, so he began to organize seminars with colleagues who practiced group therapy to develop a social psychiatry, in terms of that being structured according to the interactions between individuals depending on the states in which they handled their Self (the so-called Psychological Transactions).
+However, Eric Berne was always more interested in finding an effective psychotherapeutic method which could go further than both the psychoanalytic model or any other form of therapy.
+He began to organize seminars with colleagues who practiced group therapy to develop a social psychiatry, in terms of that being structured according to the interactions between individuals depending on the states in which they handled their Self (the so-called Psychological Transactions).
 From these experiences and his own experience as a soldier in World War II, where he expanded his theories on intuition, his first book was completed, ‘Transactional Analysis in Psychotherapy’ (1961).
-While developing this method for 12 years and although his book was a step forward for the study of Interpersonal, Group and Mass Communication, it was not well received by psychoanalysts; the San Francisco Psychoanalytic Society rejected him as a member.
+Although he was developing this method for 12 years and his book was a step forward for the study of Interpersonal, Group and Mass Communication, it was not well received by psychoanalysts; the San Francisco Psychoanalytic Society rejected him as a member.

 These models of personality or Ego states are three: Parent, Adult and Child.
 During the day or a period of time, we can feel, believe and act on them, that is to say, as a very influential someone in our childhood (generically called Parent, but it could be any relative, teacher or friend); as someone who acts with their context and uses their knowledge and experience (Adult); or as someone impulsive, fickle and spontaneous (Child).
 From these perspectives, we set up relationships and social activities (transactions), well described in his best-selling book ‘Games People Play’.